It’s a question that parents ask me all the time: How do I get my child to eat Indian food?

 My son is now a very picky toddler.
 Some days he loves the Indian meals I prepare – to the point where a bowl ends up on his head!
 But there are other days where he gives me a very emphatic “NO MOMMY” and that bowl of food ends up on the floor.

 I am by no means an expert on this topic – which is why I’ve asked my incredible community of parents to share their tips/advice/thoughts on getting children to enjoy eating Indian food.
 I’ve also asked them for their children’s favorite recipes and have listed Indian recipes to try according to age – you can find that later in this post.

 That said, please consult your child’s pediatrician before changing his/her diet.

 This post is going to be “in-progress” for awhile.
-I’ll continue to update it as I learn more (I’ll be starting my second son on solids in another 3 months and hope to share more then too).
+I’ll continue to update it as I learn more (I’ll be starting my youngest, Ace, on solids in another 3 months and hope to share more then too).

 I can’t wait to hear what you think of these tips!
 Not everything will work for every child but hopefully this post will give you some ideas.
 Please leave a comment to let us know what works for your family!

 How to Get Your Kids to Eat Indian Food: